Consumer Class Action Defense

 In addition to being ranked by Chambers, Ryan has been recognized by Law360 as a Top Class Action Attorney Under 40, in 2013, Ryan was the youngest lawyer in Atlanta to be recognized as a “Rising Star” by Georgia Super Lawyers and Atlanta Magazine, and has received that recognition consistently since.
 Ryan was also recently recognized as one of Georgia’s “Legal Elite—Best Lawyers in Georgia” by Georgia Trend Magazine.

 Prior to entering private practice, Ryan attended law school at the University of Florida, where he served on the Florida Law Review, graduated magna cum laude, was inducted as a member of Order of the Coif, and received several awards for the highest grade in the class.
 Before that, Ryan attended Florida State University on scholarship, graduating summa cum laude with bachelor’s degrees in both philosophy and finance.

 Ryan recently graduated from Leadership DeKalb and served on United Way’s DeKalb Advisory Board.
-Ryan also volunteers as a moot court competition judge, and regularly speaks on a panel at Georgia State University about commercial litigation.
-He is also a past Board Member of the Druid Hills Civic Association.
+Ryan also volunteers as a moot court competition judge, and regularly speaks on issues germane to his areas of expertise.
+He is a past Board Member of the Druid Hills Civic Association.
 Ryan is an avid skier, traveler, and—most importantly—proud father to two wonderful little girls.